Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Problem one?
 Turns out the human body’s fucking strong anyway."

 "You don’t say?"
 Kirk repeated, setting down the helmet again and folding his arms.
-“Fancy that.”
+"Fancy that."

 "Shut up.
 I mean that even nonhuman-tech actuators and stuff can’t match us for all three of precision, speed and power.
 It’s… laggy.
 Problem two: power storage and generation.
 Needs a lot of both.
 The more I put on, the bigger and heavier the suit needed to be, which meant it needed *more* of both.
 And so on."

 "Both of those sound like surmountable challenges, with time."
 Kirk opined.

 "Yeah, but then we run into the problem of *mass*."
 Lewis gritted his teeth.
-“See, what am I making here?
+"See, what am I making here?
 If it’s a suit of armor designed for a man to wear then the man needs to be the one doing the actual moving around, right?
 The suit can assist him all it likes, but if he starts to tip over and needs to correct himself, then the difference between *his* mass and the suit’s… Nobody’s got that kind of core strength dude.
-Especially not with the latency problem.”
+Especially not with the latency problem."

 "And if the suit is in control, then the human operator is more like a pilot, and could in theory be replaced outright."
 Kirk finished for him.

 "You got it."
 Lewis nodded.
-“And it turns out that in order for the mass problem to not be there, the human operator needs to go entirely.
+"And it turns out that in order for the mass problem to not be there, the human operator needs to go entirely.
 Which means I’m making a humanoid drone.
 Which is… cool, but what happens if somebody hacks the drone?
 Like those Hierarchy fucks?
-Hell, if I got it to work then what happens if somebody hacks the *armor*?”
+Hell, if I got it to work then what happens if somebody hacks the *armor*?"

 "Assuming you could harden it against being hacked…" Kirk mused.
-“Could the latency problem be fixed?”
+"Could the latency problem be fixed?"

 Lewis hissed through his teeth.
-"I… doubt it." he said finally. “‘Cause there’s basically… like, option one: the suit responds to muscle movements.
+"I… doubt it." he said finally. "‘Cause there’s basically… like, option one: the suit responds to muscle movements.
 You move your arm, it senses you moving your arm, it moves *its* arm.
-Right?”
+Right?"

 "I follow."

 "Well, okay, watch this shit."
 Lewis took a step back and then swirled his arms vigorously in front of his face.
 To Kirk’s eyes, they were a blur.
-“Okay?
+"Okay?
 And that’s fucking SLOW.
 I’m not all that fast, dude.
-Now let’s say I want this thing to be fast enough that even fuckin’ Ip Man could do his shit while wearing it?”
+Now let’s say I want this thing to be fast enough that even fuckin’ Ip Man could do his shit while wearing it?"

 Kirk folded his legs up underneath him and sat down.
 This brought his eye level down to the point where he was only slightly above Lewis.
 "Yes…?"